Terry Smith (American football, born 1969): Penn State

 In 2014, James Franklin hired Smith as the Penn State Nittany Lions’ defensive recruiting coordinator and cornerbacks coach, positions he currently maintains.
 During his first season with the Nittany Lions, the defense finished second in total defense, eighth in scoring, second in pass efficiency and sixth in 3rd down conversion percentage nationally.
 Smith added the title of assistant head coach following the season.

 Led by sophomore John Reid, who earned All-Big Ten honorable mention accolades, and Grant Haley, the cornerbacks made several key plays to help the Nittany Lions to the 2016 Big Ten Football Championship Game.

 In 2017 Smith's starting cornerbacks, Christian Campbell and Grant Haley, earned All-Big Ten honorable mention accolades, while backup cornerback Amani Oruwariye earned second team honors.
 That season the Nittany Lions' defense helped Penn State to its second-straight New Year's Six bowl and a Top 10 finish.
 The 16.5 points allowed per game was also the fewest since the 2008 team gave up 12.2 per contest.
 Campbell was drafted by the Arizona Cardinals in the sixth round (182nd overall) of the 2018 NFL draft.

 In 2018, cornerbacks Amani Oruwariye earned first team All-Big Ten honors, while John Reid received honorable mention.
 Penn State secondary had one of its best seasons since 2014, finishing the season with 13 interceptions and allowing a 53.6 completion rate.
 The Nittany Lions also held three opponents to 60 or less yards through the air, this was the first time PSU had accomplished this feat since the 1976 season.

 In 2019, cornerback Tariq Castro-Fields earned third team All-Big Ten honors.
 During the 2020 season, Smith was made the lead recruiter for the Philadelphia area.
 In 2021, Penn State signed its first players from the Philadelphia Public League to a recruiting class since 2016 and the first Philadelphia Catholic League player since 2017.

-Following the firing of James Franklin on October 12, 2025, Smith was named the interim head coach of the Penn State football program.
+Following the firing of James Franklin on October 12, 2025, Smith was named Penn State's interim coach for the remainder of the season, until Matt Campbell was named as the new head coach on December 5, 2025.
+Smith will stay with the Penn State program as an assistant under Campbell.